Electric outboard motors have got a lot of attention these days: It is silent, clean, and maintenance-free with NO fuel or exhaust smells.

-Editor’s Note: Electric outboard motors as well as other electric vehicles are measured by w (watts) instead of hp (horsepower).
-So if you are looking for a 3 hp electric outboard motor, it should be a 1000 w outboard that has an equivalent power of a 3 hp petrol motors.
+Editor’s Note: Electric outboard motors as well as other electric vehicles are measured by W (watts) instead of hp (horsepower).
+So if you are looking for a 3 HP electric outboard motor, it should be a 1000 W outboard that has an equivalent power of a 3 HP petrol motor.

-But in order to help you better understand the power range of electric outboard motors especially for those who are new to the electric motors, we will just use hp in this post.
+In order to help you better understand the power range of electric outboard motors especially for those who are new to the electric motors, we will just use HP to describe the power of electric outboards in this post.

 Before we get into depth, let’s make it clear that here we are talking about electric outboard motors.
 Not trolling motors or electric start combustion outboards.

-Unlike the trolling motors (measured in static thrust) that can only go at slow trolling speed, true electric outboard motors can provide much higher power designed to be used as the primary power source.
+Unlike the trolling motors (measured in static thrust) that can only go at slow trolling speed, true electric outboard motors can provide much higher power: They are designed to be used as the primary power source.

-Even small electric outboards, for example, the popular 3hp electric outboard motor, would be enough to powerboats weighing up to 1.5 tons including dinghy boats, inflatables, and small sailboats at a speed of 5 knots.
+Even small electric outboards, for example, the popular 3hp electric outboard motor, would be enough to power boats weighing up to 1.5 tons including dinghy boats, inflatables, and small sailboats, at a speed of 5 knots (conditions apply).